 For each of the following notices the IRS is telling you they think you made errors on your return, whether they be math errors, failure to include an item, or filing too late.

 Each notice requires a different, but specific response, depending on your individual circumstances and the evidence.
-Our goal is to submit the proper evidence on the correct forms so you will receive a Notice CP2005 telling you that you do not owe any more taxes!
+Our goal is to submit the proper evidence on the correct forms so you will receive a Notice CP2005 or a Letter 1802C telling you that you do not owe any more taxes!